bbauska/W3Cx-5of5/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>You must declare a class before using it!</h4>

-Unlike functions, classes must be declared BEFORE using them.
+<p>Unlike functions, classes must be declared BEFORE using them.

 An important difference between function declarations and class declarations is that function declarations are &quot;hoisted&quot; and class